fbv81bp/SHA-256_full_pipeline_in_VHDL/README.md

 - sha256_full_top.vhd is the design's top module
 - sha256_full_sim_test.vhd is the simulation's top
 - sha256_hw_test.vhd has been a hardware test for power measurement

+# License
+This is code is meant to be an know-how sample and is not to be used in its current form for free.